ameerulislam/DataEngineering/coursera - Inroduction to Data Engineering/Week 2.4 dbms NoSQL data warehouse mart lake.md

 - CosmosDB
 are some of the more popular graph databases.

 Advantages of NoSQLNoSQL was created in response to the limitations of traditional relational database technology.
+The primary advantage of NoSQL is its ability to **handle large volumes of**
+- structured,
+- semi-structured,
-The primary advantage of NoSQL is its ability to handle large volumes of structured, semi-structured, and unstructured data.
-Some of its other advantages include: The ability to run as distributed systemsscaled across multiple data centers, which enables them to take advantage of cloud computing infrastructure; An efficient and cost-effective scale-out architecture that provides additional capacity and performance with the addition of new nodes;
+- and unstructured data.

+Some of its other advantages include:
+- The ability to run as distributed systems scaled across multiple data centers, which enables them to take advantage of cloud computing infrastructure; An efficient and cost-effective scale-out architecture that provides additional capacity and performance with the addition of new nodes; and Simpler design, better control over availability, and improved scalability that enables you to be more agile, more flexible, and to iterate more quickly

-and Simpler design, better control over availability, and improved scalability that enables you to be more agile, more flexible, and to iterate more quickly To summarizethe key differencesbetween relational and non-relational databases: RDBMS schemas rigidly define how all data inserted into the database must be typed and composed, whereas NoSQL databases can be schema-agnostic, allowing unstructured and semi-structured data to be stored and manipulated.
+## To summarize the key differencesbetween relational and non-relational databases:
+**RDBMS** schemas rigidly define how all data inserted into the database must be typed and composed, whereas **NoSQL databases** can be schema-agnostic, allowing unstructured and semi-structured data to be stored and manipulated.
 Maintaining high-end, commercial relational database management systems is expensive whereas NoSQL databases are specifically designed for low-cost commodity hardware Relational databases, unlike most NoSQL, support ACID-compliance, which ensures reliability of transactions and crash recovery.
 RDBMS is a mature and well-documented technology, which means the risks are more or less perceivable as compared to NoSQL, which is a relatively newer technology.
 Nonetheless, NoSQL databases are here to stay, and are increasingly being used for mission critical applications.